nypl-spacetime/histograph-io/README.md

 # Histograph IO

 Express routing middleware for [Histograph API](https://github.com/histograph/api).
 IO is automatically loaded by the API.
+Alternatively, you can start a standalone version by running `server.js`.

 With Histograph IO, you can: